 Photocopying and Printing

 Photocopying and printing services are available at all City of Ryde Libraries for those with a valid Ryde Library Service membership.
-Non-library members will have to join up to use photocopying and printing services.
+Non-library members can join the library or obtain a guest card from library staff to print or photocopy.

 There are different costs to photocopying and printing.
 For a complete list, please see our Library Fees and Charges page.